 - Scroll to the bottom of the screen and tap Messages to uncheck it.

-Now, when you run a Spotlight search on your phone, SMS messages won't be included in the results.
+Now, when you run a Spotlight search on your phone, text messages won't be included in the results.

 3. Erase All Data or Restore to Factory Settings - These are fairly extreme steps, but they do solve the problem.
 Erasing all data on your iPhone does just what it sounds like: it erases everything stored in your iPhone's memory, including your text messages marked for deletion.
 Of course, it deletes your music, email, apps, and everything else, too, but it solves the problem.